-The record-breaking heat and drought in the UK this summer left our gardens fried and frazzled.
-And there are predictions that future years will also hold droughts and hotter temperatures.
+The record-breaking warmth and drought within the UK this summer season left our gardens fried and frazzled.
+And there are predictions that future years will even maintain droughts and warmer temperatures.

 Pyrus calleyrana ‘Chanticleer’